Buy flooded car in Georgia and obtain a new title

-Cars that have been flooded in Georgia are typically branded a total loss by the insurance company.
-This can make it difficult to resell the cars, and nearly impossible to affordable restore them to their original condition.
-Before yo buy a flooded car and attempt to fix and resell it in Georgia, here’s what you need to know.
+Cars that have been flooded in Georgia have typically been branded a total loss by the insurance company.
+This can make it difficult to resell the cars, and nearly impossible to affordably restore them to their original condition.
+Before you buy a flooded car and attempt to fix and resell it in Georgia, here’s what you need to know.

 Georgia Flooded Title Cars

 Some states have a specific class of title for flooded cars.
 Georgia is not among them.
 Instead, sellers and owners must note on the vehicle history report that the car has been flooded.
 It’s up to purchasers to check this report for a history of flooding.

 In most cases, a flooded car will be a salvage vehicle, and Georgia does require a special title for these cars.
 Salvage vehicles are cars that have been declared a total loss by an insurance company, because the cost of repairing the car exceeds the value of the car, or exceeds the policy limits.
 If an insurer has decided that the car is not worth replacing, and if the car is flooded, it’s a pretty strong indication that the car needs extensive work.
 That’s why buyers should always be skeptical when provided an opportunity to purchase a salvage vehicle.